BookStackApp/website/content/blog/bookstack-release-v22-03.md

 Within the settings view we would previously show three categories of settings, each in their own panel with their own "Save" button.
-In some cases, this could prove frustrating as a user may click the save button of section "A", which would not save their settings changed within section "B".
+In some cases, this could prove frustrating as a user may click the save button of section "A", which would loose any settings changed within section "B".
 To avoid this the settings view has been split out to a page-per-category with a navigation bar on the side: